reverentgeek/blog/src/site/community-spotlight-brendan-forster.md

 I first met Brendan when I was looking for an open source project I could contribute to.
 At that point in the time, the only language I felt comfortable enough to contribute with was C#.
 I came across [octokit.net](https://octokit.github.io/), and started working on one of the open issues.

-Brendan’s happiness to help, and the length he will go to help a new contributor's pull request get merged, have served as a definitive guide on how to be an OSS maintainer.
+Brendan's happiness to help, and the length he will go to help a new contributor's pull request get merged, have served as a definitive guide on how to be an OSS maintainer.

 \-- Mord